 Safe and appropriate opioid prescribing and utilization is a priority for all of us in health care.
-Molina requires Providers to adhere to Molina's drug formularies and prescription policies designed to prevent abuse or misuse of high-risk chronic pain medication.
-Providers are expected to offer additional education and support to Members regarding Opioid and pain safety as needed.
+Molina requires Providers to adhere to Molina's drug formularies and prescription policies, which are designed to prevent abuse or misuse of high-risk chronic pain medication.
+Providers are expected to offer additional education and support to Members regarding opioid and pain safety as needed.

-Molina is dedicated to ensuring Providers are equipped with additional resources, which can be found on the Molina Provider website.
-Providers may access additional Opioid-safety and Substance Use Disorder resources at MolinaHealthcare.com under the Health Resource tab.
-Please consult with your Provider Services representative or reference the medication formulary for more information on Molina's Pain Safety Initiatives.
+Molina is dedicated to ensuring that Providers are equipped with additional resources, which can be found on the Molina Provider website.
+Providers may access additional opioid safety and Substance Use Disorder resources at MolinaMarketplace.com under the Health Resource tab.
+Please consult with your Provider Network Manager or reference the medication formulary for more information on Molina's Pain Safety Initiatives.